RaiAn-CSE/REPLIQ-practical-assessment/README.md

 Modal close button is properly work

 All Recipe page added and also show all Recipe in this page in details

+cart page added and also store in Local storage--> Add/remove

+Search option added in project